robwatts365/robwatts365/README.md

 ## A little bit about me...

-I'm a Cloud Solution Architect at Microsoft by day. :technologist:
+:technologist:
 - Microsoft Teams Phone and Rooms Expert
-- Empowers customers to achieve more, through knowledge and experience.
 - Builds cool solutions for everyone to enjoy!
+- Ex Microsoft

 Xbox/PC gamer by night. :video_game: ...but a bearded punk rocker... always :metal: